5 Reasons Why Dividend Investing Beats Capital Gains Investing

 If you think this sort of thing doesn't happen, just ask those who went through it this year in March when the markets tanked.

 Depending on capital gains is not fun.
-Modgliani & Miller popularized the idea of an artificial dividend in their paper on indifference on dividends a few decades ago.
+Modigliani & Miller popularized the idea of an artificial dividend in their paper on indifference on dividends a few decades ago.
 It is our guess that they came up with this at their desk without considering the practicalities, goals or context within which retail investors invest.

 Dividend investing is great, because it takes away the stress of stock price movements.
 Granted, it shifts this stress towards the possibility of dividend cuts, and the dividend growth requirements, but we believe that this risk can be minimized by investing in proven companies, with strong dividend policies which have passed the test of time.
 These ideas are summarized in our article "All Weather, Fair Weather & No Weather Dividend Stocks".

 Relying on a vehicle that produces income is way less stressful.
-For instance, look at the chart below which charts both Johnson & Johnson’s dividend payments and stock price for the past decade.
+For instance, look at the chart below which charts both Johnson & Johnson's (NYSE:JNJ) dividend payments and stock price for the past decade.

 Source: mad-dividends.com